Green's Function Methods for Computing Supercurrents in Josephson Junctions: Hamiltonian Formulation

 The coupling constant $\Lambda_\alpha$ in Eq.~(\ref{eq:H0alpha}) accounts for the pairing interaction in the $\alpha$ superconducting lead.
 Finally, ${\cal U}_\alpha$ is the Hamiltonian that describes electron hopping between the $\alpha$ superconducting lead and the normal region,

-It is useful to also consider a variant system in which the superconducting leads are coupled directly, with coupling amplitude that accounts for the insulating barrier, namely, an SS junction, so that the total Hamiltonian now contains only three terms and reads (see Fig.~\ref{fig:system}b):
+It is useful to also consider a related system in which the superconducting leads are coupled directly, with coupling amplitude that accounts for the insulating barrier, namely, an SS junction, so that the total Hamiltonian now contains only three terms (Fig.~\ref{fig:system}b):

 where

 Note that ${\cal H}_L$ and ${\cal H}_R$ above are many-body Hamiltonians.
 It is important to keep two-body interactions explicitly to properly gauge out the applied voltages from the superconducting leads.
 A mean-field approximation is made only after the voltages have been gauged out, as we show next.